suganya-subramanian/real-time-devops-projects/robotshop-ecommerce-app/README.md

 # 🛒 RobotShop E-commerce Application – Deployment on AWS EKS

-This project is a real-time e-commerce microservices application called **RobotShop**, deployed on **AWS EKS** as part of the *DevOps Zero to Hero* series by Abhishek Veeramalla.
+This project is a real-time e-commerce microservices application called **RobotShop**, deployed on **AWS EKS** as part of the *AWS Zero to Hero* series by Abhishek Veeramalla.
 I have practiced this project by forking the original repository and executing the setup in my local and cloud environments.

 ---